dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

-The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, Advance Monthly Retail Sales, Advance Durable Goods, and New Residential Construction.
+The source registry includes separate supplemental entries for DOL/ETA, the Philadelphia Fed, CPI, PPI, the Employment Situation, JOLTS, Productivity and Costs, GDP, Personal Income and Outlays, Advance Monthly Retail Sales, Advance Durable Goods, New Residential Construction, and New Residential Sales.
 This prevents broad family-level entries from being incorrectly named as the occurrence-specific source for weekly claims, regional Fed surveys, or statistical release documents.
 The